Frederick Lubin

-Frederick Lubin (born 23 August 2004) is a British racing driver of American descent scheduled to compete in the FIA World Endurance Championship for United Autosports.
+Frederick Barclay Lubin (born 23 August 2004) is a British racing driver.
+He competed in the FIA World Endurance Championship for United Autosports.

+Early life and education

+From London, Lubin is the grandson of Sir Frederick Hugh Barclay and of British-Japanese and American heritage.
+He attended the Halcyon London International School in Marylebone.

 Early career

 F4 British Championship

-After beginning his karting career at the comparatively late age of 14, Lubin made his single-seater debut in the F4 British Championship in 2020, partnering Alex Connor and Roman Bilinski as the only rookie at the TRS Arden Junior Team.
+After beginning his karting career at the comparatively late age of 13, Lubin made his single-seater debut in the F4 British Championship in 2020, partnering Alex Connor and Roman Bilinski as the only rookie at the TRS Arden Junior Team.
 He started off the season with relative success, scoring points in all three races at Donington Park.
 However, Lubin was unable to score another hattrick of points until the fifth round of the campaign at Thruxton.
 After an off in the first Silverstone race Lubin did not finish a race outside of a points-scoring position again, leading him on to take ninth in the standings at the end of the year.
 In addition, he also managed to win six races in the rookie cup and came second in that class, only losing out to Christian Mansell.